-Or request information from additional schools offering counseling programs in Georgia.
+Alternatively you can request information from schools offering counseling programs in Georgia.

 You will need to make sure the counseling program you enroll in has a supervised practicum element.
 Make sure you ask school representatives this question to confirm you are enrolling in the correct program.

 For Georgia Professional Counseling certification, you will need to earn your doctoral degree or a specialized Master's degree.
 You can read more about this requirements under section 43-10A-11 on the Georgia Laws document that you can download off the following Georgia State Board of Professional Counselors webpage.